Enhancing Sequential Recommender with Large Language Models for Joint Video and Comment Recommendation: Experiment

 \subsubsection{Evaluation Settings}

 To evaluate the performance of video and comment recommendation tasks, we adopt three widely used metrics Recall@$K$, NDCG@$K$, and MRR, where $K$ is set to 5 and 10.
-We perform negative sampling evaluations for both tasks.
+For a fair comparison, the maximum historical sequence length is uniformly set to 50 for all comparison methods.
 For video recommendation, we pair the ground-truth item with 99 randomly sampled items.
 Regarding comment recommendation, the candidate number is limited to 100.
 If the number of comments below the current video is less than 100, all comments will be used.
 Conversely, negative sampling will be conducted until there are 100 candidates.